Construction firms expect latest Covid-19 curbs by MOM to further delay projects

-The latest curbs, announced by the Manpower Ministry last Saturday (Dec 4), will also apply to employers of other dormitory-bound work pass holders.
+The latest curbs, announced by the Ministry of Manpower last Saturday, will also apply to employers of other dormitory-bound work pass holders.

 Singapore has imposed stricter measures on all travellers entering the country to detect Omicron, the new coronavirus variant.
-As at Dec 5, there were three imported cases who tested preliminarily positive for Omicron.
+As at yesterday, there were two imported cases who tested positive for Omicron, and one who tested preliminarily positive.

-Companies that The Straits Times spoke to on Monday said it is difficult to plan the schedule for existing and upcoming projects as they are facing a shortage of manpower.
+Companies that The Straits Times spoke to yesterday said that it was difficult to plan their schedules for existing and upcoming projects as they are facing a shortage of manpower.

-Ms Serene Pan, chief executive of Hitomo Construction, said it was previously trying to get about 10 workers into Singapore.
-"We had planned to employ more foreign workers via the VTL as they are able to enter Singapore quicker, but this plan has been disrupted."
+Ms Serene Pan, chief executive of Hitomo Construction, said the company was previously trying to get about 10 workers into Singapore.
+"We had planned to employ more foreign workers via the VTL as they would be able to enter Singapore more quickly, but this plan has been disrupted."

-She added that with the latest curbs, 90 per cent of its upcoming projects are expected to be delayed by two to three months.
+She added that with the latest curbs, 90 per cent of Hitomo's upcoming projects are expected to be delayed by two to three months.

 He added that three of its projects are expected to be delayed by three months to a year.
 "Currently, we get only small projects for the company to survive.
 Our clients are aware of the situation and they were very considerate to give us extensions to complete the projects."

-Singapore Contractors Association executive director Louise Chua said removal of the VTL option "translates into one less route for employers seeking entry for migrant workers into Singapore, compounding the challenges of the acute manpower shortage".
+Ms Louise Chua, executive director of The Singapore Contractors Association, said that removal of the VTL option "translates into one less route for employers seeking entry for migrant workers into Singapore, compounding the challenges of the acute manpower shortage".

 She hopes the authorities will review and increase the quota of workers in view of the latest change, to ensure that workers can continue to enter Singapore through programmes with upstream testing or the Work Pass Holder General Lane.